KrakenEU/SliverCloakPy/README.md

 Beacons are renamed to Krakens, and sliver-server/client is renamed to golder-server/client

 ## armory problems fix
-Since this is replacing strings, including the ones of armory, you wont be able to install armory packages straight forard, here is a quick fix
+Since this is replacing strings, including the ones of armory, you wont be able to install armory packages straight away, here is a quick fix

 ```
 armory add -u https://api.github.com/repos/sliverarmory/armory/releases -k "RWSBpxpRWDrD7Fe+VvRE3c2VEDC2NK80rlNCj+BX0gz44Xw07r6KQD9L" armory